Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar (Video)

 Muffins can be kept in the fridge for several days and reheated in the microwave.
 One of these large muffins is a perfect breakfast for me, but you can make smaller ones if you only have small baking cups.

-More Easy Breakfast Muffins from Kalyn:
+More Easy Breakfast Recipes from Kalyn:

 Weekend Food Prep: